Left to Right: Tony Volpentest, Ross Perot, Bryan Hoddle, and Larry Weber

 Mr. Perot was amiable and kind to us when we worked with him.
 He helped us navigate many challenging situations in the business world without doing any work for us.
 His approach was to give suggestions and let us sink or swim.

-When Mr. Perot would call me at our home on business, Julie would say, "you answer it."
+When Mr. Perot would call me at our home on business, Julie would say, "You answer it."
 She was a bit in awe of the man at the time.
 However, he, indeed, was like the guy next door.
-He was easy to talk to, had a great sense of humor, and was very humble.
-He carried around a 20-year-old briefcase even though he could afford a lot more at the time.
+He was easy to talk to, had a great sense of humor, and was humble.
+He carried around a 20-year-old briefcase even though he could afford more.
 He was straightforward and a tell-it-like-it-is man.

 Mr. Perot was all in when it came to helping us learn how to break challenging barriers, including barriers in the media.

 Julie was outstanding in navigating with CBS, CNN, and other world media to promote the Paralympic movement on the business side of things.
 We had a fantastic team committed to breaking down long-established barriers that stood in the way of Paralympic Athletes reaching their potential.
-Just being around and talking with Mr. Perot about his experiences helped us a lot in having the confidence to navigate new areas.
+Being around and talking with Mr. Perot about his experiences helped us have the confidence to navigate new areas.

 We also set up the one-to-one challenge between Neil Fuller and Tony Volpentest in Toronto, Canada, through our business, Physically Able Sports.
 The one-to-one challenge was the first event of its kind in the world.

-Working around Mr. Perot taught me to go for big dreams and goals.
-I found that it never hurts to ask for anything in life.
+Working around Mr. Perot taught me to pursue big dreams and goals.
+I also learned that it never hurts to ask for anything in life.

 For example, I asked the meet promoter in Toronto to create a special undercard event for the much-heralded Johnson and Bailey million-dollar sprint race.
 I proposed an undercard event between Tony and the second-fastest Paralympic sprinter in the world, Neil Fuller from Australia.